PRBonn/PS-res-excite/README.md

 For further quantitative results, please refer to the [paper]()! :wink:

-Qualitative results of our method against baselines on the HyperSim dataset:
+Qualitative results of our method against baselines on the HyperSim dataset (more nice qualitative results on the paper! :grin:):
 ![results](pics/hypersim1.jpg)

 ## Code
 Coming soon!

 ## Citation
-If you use our framework for any academic work, please cite the original [paper]().
+If you use our framework for any academic work, please cite the original [paper]()!

 > bibtex entry coming soon!